 Reports of known blacklegged tick bites appear to be a source of confusion for some clinicians.
 Only 20% or so of all patients with Lyme disease were aware of the bite that caused their infection.
 When a tick bite history is present, it is crucial to consider the bite in the broader clinical context.
 This activity will help physicians distinguish between symptomatic and asymptomatic blacklegged tick bites.

-- Be able to distinguish between asymptomatic and symptomatic blacklegged tick bites
+- Distinguish between asymptomatic and symptomatic blacklegged tick bites.

-- Understand general management principles for asymptomatic and symptomatic blacklegged tick bites.
+- Employ general management principles for asymptomatic and symptomatic blacklegged tick bites

 Evidence-based bibliography for further study